sindresorhus/delay-cli/readme.md

 > Delay execution for a given amount of seconds, prettily.

-Similar to the [`sleep`](https://en.wikipedia.org/wiki/Sleep_(Unix)) command, but cross-platform - and very pretty.
+Similar to the [`sleep`](https://en.wikipedia.org/wiki/Sleep_(Unix)) command, but cross-platform, and looks great doing it.

-This is just a fork of [sinresorhus' delay-cli](https://www.npmjs.com/package/delay-cli) with progress bar added.
+This is basically a fork of [@sindresorhus' delay-cli](https://www.npmjs.com/package/delay-cli) with colored progress bar added.

 ## Install